Harrisonia abyssinica

-Harrisonia abyssinica is a species of shrub or small tree in the genus Harrisonia, family Rutaceae.
-Native to tropical Africa, its habitat is usually in transitional zones between deciduous woodlands and evergreen forest.
+Harrisonia abyssinica is a species of shrub or small tree in the family Rutaceae.
+Native to Tropical Africa, its habitat is usually in transitional zones between deciduous woodlands and evergreen forest.

 Description

-Harrisonia abyssinica grows up to 6 metres tall with spines up to 2 cm long on outgrowths on the branches.
+Harrisonia abyssinica grows up to 6 m tall with spines up to 2 cm long on outgrowths on the branches.
 It flowers from August to November with white to yellow petals.
 The fruits are red to black, 4-9 cm in diameter and edible.

 Medicinal properties

 The roots and bark from the stem are used to treat gonorrhoea, dysentery and tuberculosis as well as an ascaricide.